 To calculate your capital gains tax liability, realized capital gains are netted against realized capital losses.
 Long- and short-term capital gains can be used to offset each other.
-To offset large gains realized during the year, you may consider selling any unrealized losses to lock them in.
+To offset large gains realized during the year, you might think about selling any unrealized losses to lock them in.
 This strategy is called tax-loss harvesting.
-Work with your advisor to sell stock or other investment losses during years in which your income is lower and keep an eye on reducing capital gains whenever possible.
+Work with your wealth advisor to sell stock or other investment losses and keep an eye on reducing capital gains whenever possible.

-greater than your capital gains, you may be able to deduct up to \$3,000 of losses against ordinary income.
-The amount of excess losses you can claim is the lesser of \$3,000 (\$1,500 if filing as married filing separately) or your total net loss.
-Losses that are greater than these limits can be carried forward to future years.
+If your capital losses are greater than your capital gains, you may be able to deduct up to \$3,000 of losses against ordinary income.
+The amount of excess losses you can claim is \$3,000 (\$1,500 if filing as married filing separately) or your total net loss, whichever is less.
+Losses that are higher than these limits can be carried forward to future years.